DGP-cursy/Test-Upload/README.md

-# Test-Upload
+# All abouty my first task on git.
-I create this for learn about the uploding files on git.
+i just explain about my current situation on html page